Sorry, your session has expired. Please log back in to continue.

 The type of information we may collect by automated means includes:

 The information we collect automatically is also used for statistical and administrative purposes (e.g. the number of visits by visitors to our Website).
-Analysing the way in which visitors utilise our Website(s) enables us to improve our services.
+Analysing the way in which visitors utilise or access our Website(s) enables us to improve our services.
 The information is not used in any way to uniquely identify a customer and we do not collect information about the identity of the visitors unless they voluntarily provide that information.
 Visitors or their browsing activities (other than previously stated) will not be identified except in the event that any law requires us to disclose or permit a law enforcement agency to inspect the service provider's logs.

 Information from third parties